 One of the simplest (and cheapest!) ways to make the switch to natural living is to incorporate essential oils into your life.
-They’re incredibly versatile, they smell fantastic, and they contain a multitude of therapeutic properties.
-They can be used in everything from cleaning products to body care formulations and they’re perfect for those of us who like to DIY!
+They’re incredibly versatile, smell fantastic, and have a multitude of therapeutic properties.
+You can use them in everything from cleaning products to body care formulations, and they’re perfect for those of us who like to DIY!

-With all the research being done on essential oils, as well as their subsequent rise in popularity, more and more people are starting to incorporate essential oils into their natural living routines.
+With all the research being done on essential oils and their subsequent rise in popularity, more and more people are starting to incorporate them into their natural living routines.
 However, with the dramatic increase of essential oil users comes a need for basic essential oil knowledge.

-When using essential oils on the skin (topical application), it’s important to dilute them properly so that you don’t cause skin irritation, redness, itching, allergic reactions, or even systemic reactions.
+When using essential oils on the skin (topical application), it’s important to dilute them properly so that you don’t cause skin irritation, redness, itching, or allergic reactions.

-Some essential oils are known to be skin sensitizers and can cause adverse reactions and even pain when applied to the skin undiluted.
-For instance, oregano essential oil is often referred to as a “hot oil” because if applied to the skin undiluted, it can cause a burning sensation and redness—or worse!
+Some essential oils are known to be skin sensitizers and can cause adverse effects and even pain when applied to the skin undiluted.
+For instance, oregano essential oil is often referred to as a “hot oil” because, if applied to the skin undiluted, it can cause a burning sensation and redness—or worse!

-It’s also important to note that some essential oils have recommended maximum dilutions that may differ from general dilution guidelines.
-For example, clove bud essential oil should not be used on the skin above a 0.5% dilution.
+You should also note that some essential oils have recommended maximum dilutions that may differ from general dilution guidelines.
+For example, clove bud essential oil should not be used on the skin unless it is diluted to 0.5% or more.

 Essential Oil Dilution Guidelines

-In general, essential oils should be used in 1%-3% dilutions.
+In general, essential oils should be used in 1% to 3% dilutions.
 Most of the situations in which you will use essential oils will be well-suited for dilutions within that range.
 However, there may be times when a lower or higher dilution may be needed.

 A 1% dilution is ideal for:

-A 1% dilution is a great starting point and you will most likely find that in many situations, it’s all that is needed.
+A 1% dilution is a great starting point, and you will most likely find that it’s all that is needed in many situations.

-- To create a 1% dilution, combine four drops of essential oil to one tablespoon (15 ml) of carrier oil or 9 drops to one fluid ounce (30 ml).
+To create a 1% dilution, combine 4 drops of essential oil to 1 tablespoon (15 mL) of carrier oil or 9 drops to 1 fluid ounce (30 mL).

-A 2% dilution is the most commonly used dilution for healthy adults who plan on using the formulation regularly.
+This dilution is the one most preferred for healthy adults who plan on using the formulation regularly.
 It’s generally considered to be a safe dilution for many essential oils and is a good choice for blends.

-- To create a 2% dilution, combine nine drops of essential oil with one tablespoon (15 ml) of carrier oil or 18 drops to one fluid ounce (30 ml).
+To create a 2% dilution, combine 9 drops of essential oil with 1 tablespoon (15 mL) of carrier oil or 18 drops to 1 fluid ounce (30 mL).

-A 3% dilution is ideal for situations where pain or discomfort is involved and the formulation will be used over a shorter period of time.
-This would be great for situations like headaches, muscle or joint injuries, or skin injuries.
+A 3% dilution is ideal for situations involving pain or discomfort when the formulation will be used for a shorter period.
+This would be great for situations like headaches or muscle, joint, or skin injuries.

-- To create a 3% dilution, combine 13 drops of essential oil with one tablespoon (15 ml) of carrier oil or 27 drops to one fluid ounce (30 ml).
+To create a 3% dilution, combine 13 drops of essential oil with 1 tablespoon (15 mL) of carrier oil or 27 drops to 1 fluid ounce (30 mL).

 Essential Oils and Young Children

-It is important to note that there is some debate as to whether essential oils should be used topically on children under two years old.
-Some believe that it is fine as long as very low dilutions are used—like 0.1%-0.5%─while others claim it shouldn’t be done at all.
+It is important to note that there is some debate regarding whether essential oils should be used topically on children under 2 years old.
+Some believe that it is fine as long as very low dilutions are used, like 0.1% to 0.5%, while others claim it shouldn’t be done at all.

 Children have thinner skin and are naturally more sensitive to the effects of essential oils, leaving them more susceptible to adverse reactions.
-Because of this, I recommend you exercise caution and seek the advice of a qualified aromatherapist or health practitioner before using essential oils on the skin of infants or children under the age of two.
+Because of this, I recommend you exercise caution and seek the advice of a qualified aromatherapist or health practitioner before using essential oils on the skin of infants and children—or pets [source].

 Essential oils can be great tools to help support wellness.
 Not only are they completely natural, but they also have numerous therapeutic benefits.

 However, they are also highly concentrated and should always be diluted before use to prevent adverse skin or systemic reactions.
-In general, 1%-3% dilutions are usually recommended, depending on the situation.
+In general, 1% to 3% dilutions are usually recommended, depending on the situation.